Wild Things (song)

+Background and production

 "Wild Things" was recorded in Los Angeles in December 2014; the inspiration for the song came about after a conversation between Cara and her A&R Thabiso Nkhereanye, regarding some hats that bore a message that Cara disapproved of.
+The song was written by Cara and Nkhereanye themselves, alongside Sebastian Kole, who had previously produced her debut single, "Here", and Malay, who also helped in producing the track.

 Critical reception

 Mike Wass of Idolator called it "Another fiery celebration of outsiders."
 Rolling Stone's Brittany Spanos labeled it "anthemic" and a "celebration of youth", saying "[Wild Things] follows in the vein of the anti-cool kid stance on 'Here.'
 Unlike her debut single, however, Cara goes for more straight-up pop on the more fast-paced, percussive tune."
 Jessie Morris of Complex stated that the song is "another infectious and insightful coming-of-age track."

+Commercial performance

+Canada

+Upon its release, the single charted at number 14 on the Canadian Hot 100, alongside charting at number 12 on the Canada AC and peaking at number 5 on both the CHR/Top 40 and Hot AC charts.
+It was also certified 5× Platinum by Music Canada (MC) for equivalent sales of 400,000 units in the country.
+By the end of 2016, the single was positioned at number 27 on the Canadian Hot 100.

+United States of America

+In the United States of America, the single charted at number 50 on the Billboard Hot 100.
+It also charted at number 34 on both the Adult Pop Airplay and Rhythmic Airplay charts, number 20 on the Dance/Mix Show Airplay chart, and number 14 on the Pop Airplay chart, and peaked at number 13 on the Dance Club Songs chart.
+It was also certified 2× Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 2,000,000 units in the country.
+By the end of 2016, the single was positioned at number 50 on the Mainstream Top 40 chart.